 - We have a comprehensive programme for supporting and developing both registered and unregistered nursing and midwifery staff from induction packages on initial employment through to post registration masters level modules and support for further study.

-Recruiting enough nurses will continue to be a challenge which is faced by the majority of trusts across the country.
+Recruiting enough nurses and midwives will continue to be a challenge which is faced by the majority of Trusts across the country.

 What happens if there are not enough nurses on duty for any given shift?

-Every day the matrons and ward managers discuss the number of staff they have on duty to identify any areas that may need extra help.
-The matrons and ward managers readjust the staffing in each area to best meet the needs of patients.
+Every day, the matrons and ward managers discuss the number of staff they have on duty to identify any areas that may need extra help.
+The matrons and ward managers re-adjust the staffing in each area in order to best meet the needs of patients.